KevinNourian/Titanic/README.md

 # Standards
 > **Standard 1:** Accuracy score 79% <BR>
-> **Standard 2:** Colinnearity (Pearson Correlation Coefficient) 0.80ss <BR>
+> **Standard 2:** Colinnearity (Pearson Correlation Coefficient) 0.80 <BR>

 # Biases
-The main bias is that some data is missing.
+The main bias as I can see it is caused by missing data.
 Every feature except the PassengerId has over 2% missing data.
 I tried various imputing techniques to address this issue.

+# Domain Knowledge
+I have no experience with space travel or alternate dimensions.
+I may have overlooked parts of the data that may have been most important and I may have given importance to parts that may have had little significance.

 # Conclusions
 >* **The Analysis of the Data:** I reviewed approximately 8,700 datapoint related to passnegers on the Spaceship Titanic. <br>